 Throughout all the uncertainty, carriers scrambled to pivot from traditional processes and services to accelerate digital capabilities while accommodating a virtual workforce and online customer interactions.
 For example, to enable online disability claims, insurers not only had to work out how to convince people to use telemedicine and share electronic health records, but also make them comfortable with digital claims and payments.

 Meanwhile, many took the opportunity to upgrade their longer-term digital capabilities.
-One life insurer, for example, streamlined and automated group administration processes with cloud-based benefits software designed to digitise enrollment, provider directories and plan configuration via a member portal.
+One life insurer, for example, streamlined and automated group administration processes with cloud-based benefits software designed to digitize enrollment, provider directories, and plan configuration via a member portal.
 In addition, another life insurer offers customers capabilities to use a virtual assistant to check balances of their medical, dental, and vision care accounts.

 As all this was unfolding, bidding activity—which businesses use to switch from one group insurer to another—fell as US companies scrambled to address more pressing talent issues.
 However, while this drove group sales down across the sector, retention was up, with the net impact helping alleviate top-line deterioration.